Pref-GUIDE: Continual Policy Learning from Real-Time Human Feedback via Preference-Based Learning: Method

 When a human evaluator observes an agent learning, we hypothesize that the criteria used to provide scalar feedback may shift over time.
 Early in training, humans often reward exploratory or ``trying'' behaviors, but later they expect more goal-directed performance.
 As a result, the same agent behavior might be rated positively at one point and negatively at another.

 To validate our hypothesis, we processed each human evaluator's $\mathcal{D}_{\text{real-time}}$ by encoding the trajectories using a pretrained image encoder, DINO \cite{dinov2}, followed by a t-SNE \cite{t-sne} projection for visualization.
 The colors represent different values of the human feedback.
 As shown in Figure~\ref{figure: Traj_vs_Human_Feedback}, there is no clear alignment between similar trajectory embeddings and scalar feedback.
+This trend is less obvious in Bowling due to its relatively shorter horizon and rather static observations, compared with Find Treasure and Hide and Seek 1v1.
+However, it’s clear in the other tasks that require longer horizons and explorations, human feedback is not consistent over time.
 This result supports our hypothesis that feedback criteria shift as humans adjust their expectations during guidance.
 Visualizations from other evaluators are provided in the Appendix~\ref{sec: visual}.

 This observation raises a concern for existing methods like GUIDE, which directly train a regression model to predict scalar feedback given trajectory input.
 If the same behavior is labeled inconsistently, regression-based models may fail to capture meaningful reward signals, resulting in unstable learning.